-A degree Summa Cum Laude is awarded to a candidate who has achieved at the time of graduation a grade point average of 3.90 or higher, and who has been in residence at Bucknell University for at least three years.
-(That is, having earned at least 24 Bucknell course credits.)
+A degree Summa Cum Laude is awarded to a candidate who has achieved at the time of graduation a grade point average of 3.90 or higher, and who has earned at least 24 Bucknell course credits.

-A degree Magna Cum Laude is awarded to a candidate who has achieved at the time of graduation a grade point average between 3.70 and 3.89, and who has been in residence at Bucknell University for at least three years.
-(That is, having earned at least 24 Bucknell course credits.)
+A degree Magna Cum Laude is awarded to a candidate who has achieved at the time of graduation a grade point average between 3.70 and 3.89, and who has earned at least 24 Bucknell course credits.